hewanm/End-to-End-Web3-dApps/README.md

 certificate generation, distribution, and value transfer with Algorand NFTs and smart contracts

 ### Technologies Used
+For Front-end ReactJS is used.
-For Front-end I will be using ReactJS
+For Back-end Flask will be used